 Intersection of 1st ST NE & East Capitol ST NE

 The Biden-Harris Administration released the 2023 National Cybersecurity Strategy to coordinate national cybersecurity efforts, and specifically on disrupting and dismantling malicious actors.
-This event will examine how this strategy will integrate all instruments of U.S. national power from legislative, executive, and diplomatic to military, the intelligence community, and the private sector to thwart malicious cyber actors that seek to undermine the United States’ national cybersecurity.
-Key themes of the discussion will include:
+This event examined how this strategy will integrate all instruments of U.S. national power from legislative, executive, and diplomatic to military, the intelligence community, and the private sector to thwart malicious cyber actors that seek to undermine the United States’ national cybersecurity.
+Key themes of the discussion included:

 - National resource and policy coordination to thwart threat actors;

 - Policies to advance U.S. infrastructure protection, and public-private partnership;